KaniewskiSoftware/movies-browser-ts-rq/README.md

 # Movies Browser using TypeScript and ReactQuery

-It is alternative version of my group project - [MoviesBrowser](https://kaniewskisoftware.github.io/movie-browser/).
-The goal is to refactor the whole project using TypeScript to make the code more professional.
-This time I'll manage the state of the app using ReactQuery instead of a Redux.
-I'll also try to make the code as generic as possbile by making simpler, reuseable components.
+This project is an alternative version of my group project, [MoviesBrowser](https://kaniewskisoftware.github.io/movie-browser/).
+The primary goal is to refactor the entire project using TypeScript to create a more professional codebase.
+Instead of using Redux to manage the state of the app, I will utilize ReactQuery.
+Additionally, I will strive to make the code as generic as possible by creating simpler, reusable components.
+I have also developed custom hooks and utilities to achieve various functionalities, such as handling different image sizes based on screen width and managing screen resizing.

+The project now boasts a well-structured and organized codebase, thanks to the reusable and generic components that have been constantly improved upon.
+With a strong foundation in place, future enhancements and features can be easily integrated.

+## Main Goals

+- Refactor the whole project using TypeScript to make the code more professional
+- Manage the state of the app using ReactQuery instead of Redux
+- Make the code as generic as possible by creating simpler, reusable components
+- Create custom hooks and utilities for various purposes

+## Next Steps

+Upcoming tasks and goals include:

+1. Break down the Tile component
+   - Create a subcomponent to handle role and release date logic
+2. Improve the Tags component to be more generic
+3. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
+4. Add detailed documentation for components, hooks, and utilities to make it easier for others to understand and contribute to the project
+5. Develop a generic DetailsPage that leverages the existing Tile component used for both People and Movies pages, with appropriate conditional variables for seamless integration

+By accomplishing these goals, the project will continue to evolve and provide a robust, maintainable, and user-friendly experience.

 ## Movies Browser